 This is where watching movies can be of use to both you and your teacher because it is fun and easy to do and everyone will gain something from it.

-In the following article, I will outline exactly how to use movies in the classroom and how it can benefit your English study.
+In the following article, I will outline exactly how to use movies in the classroom and how they can benefit your English studies.
 You can improve your listening comprehension.
 But you can also improve your grammar, your speaking and pronunciation.
 All by sitting down and watching your favourite movie.

 Let’s get started.